pycroscopy/pyUSID/docs/scale_on_condo.rst

 ------------
 Certain data processing routines are very time consuming because of the sheer size of the data and/or the computational complexity of the data processing routine.
-As a consequence, it is not feasible to run such computations on personal computers.
 Often, such computations are ``embarrasingly parallel`` meaning that the processing of one portion (e.g. pixel) of data is independent from  the processing of all other portions of data.

 The `pyUSID.parallel_compute() <./_autosummary/pyUSID.processing.html#pyUSID.processing.parallel_compute>`_
 function can effectively distribute the computation over all available cores in a CPU and reduce the computational time.
 However, ``pyUSID.parallel_compute()`` only distribute computations within a single CPU in a single personal computer.
+As a consequence, it may not be feasible to run large / lengthy computations on personal computers.
 In such cases and when available, it is recommended that such computations be run on a university / national lab compute cluster for timely processing of the data.